onsip/sipjs.com/content/guides/make-call.md

 Let's walk through core API concepts as we tackle some everyday use cases.

-## Overview

 ### Setup and Video Elements

 First we must create the files index.html, main.js, and style.css in the same folder.
 In the index.html file we need to include the SIP.js library, which can be downloaded [here](/download/), as well as the main.js file.

 In order to make a video call, we need a way to display the video call on your screen.
 We can use a `<video>` element for this.
-The `<video>` adds a standard way for browsers to display video over the internet without additional plugins.
-This makes `<video>` perfect for WebRTC.
+The `<video>` element adds a standard way for browsers to display video over the internet without additional plugins.
+This makes `<video>` elements perfect for WebRTC.
 The local video stream should always be muted to prevent feedback.

-In this example, within the `<body>` tags, we have a `remoteVideo` `<video>`, to display the video of the person you are calling.
-We also have a `localVideo` `<video>`, to display the video stream that you are sending to the person you are calling.
+In this example, within the `<body>` tags, we have a `remoteVideo` `<video>` element, to display the video of the person you are calling.
+We also have a `localVideo` `<video>` element, to display the video stream that you are sending to the person you are calling.

 Although we are loading the SIP.js library, we are not doing anything with it yet.